-Develops understanding of consumers' social interactions, examines the various social media channels available to marketers, and teaches how to build social marketing strategies and track their effectiveness.
+The objective of this course is to understand consumers' social interactions, examine the various social media channels available to marketers, learn how to build social marketing strategies, and how to track their effectiveness.
+Topics include social marketing campaigns, influencers marketing, crisis responses, social media analytics and ROI.
+Prerequisite: BADM/COMM 218

-COMM 312 Advertising Principles
+COMM 312 Advertising Principles for Digital Media

-An historic and present-day overview of the American advertising business and its effectiveness in creating consumer demand for products and services using print, broadcast, and Internet-based media.

-Examines and critiques creative executions targeted at key audience segments.
-Typically includes a group advertising project.
+A historic and present-day overview of the American advertising business and effectiveness in creating consumer demand for products and services using print, broadcast, digital, web content, and other media.
+This course involves understanding creative executions targeted at key audience segments, hands-on student learning of digital content creation, and strategic campaign planning.
+Typically, this class includes student projects (print, video, and OOH advertising) created in environment. the digital Prerequisite: BADM/COMM 218

-COMM 314 New Media and Society 3-S22
+COMM 314 New Media and Society 3-S24